-name to Fiat Group Automobiles S.p.A., and four new companies were formed at the with the Panorama version of the Scudo. same time, 100% owned by Fiat Group Automobiles S.p.A.: Fiat Automobiles S.p.A., Alfa Romeo Automobiles S.p.A., Lancia Automobiles S.p.A. and Fiat Light Commercial Vehicles S.p.A.
+On February 1, 2007 Fiat Auto changed name to Fiat Group Automobiles S.p.A., and four new companies were formed at the same time, 100% owned by Fiat Group Automobiles S.p.A.: Fiat Automobiles S.p.A., Alfa Romeo Automobiles S.p.A., Lancia Automobiles S.p.A. and Fiat Light Commercial Vehicles S.p.A.